-The Pleiades are said to be the seven daughters of the Greek God, Atlas who were transformed into stars to comfort him as he held up the stars and galaxies in place within the universe.
-The seven daughters are in no particular order, Asterope I, Asterope II, Taygeta, Maia, Celaeno, Electra, Alcyone, Merope, Pleione and the father Atlas.
+The Pleiades are said to be the seven daughters of the Greek God, Atlas who were transformed into stars to comfort him as he held up the stars and galaxies in place within the Universe.
+The seven daughters are in no particular order, Asterope, Taygeta, Maia, Celaeno, Electra, Alcyone, Merope.
+Pleione and is the mother of the Seven Sisters.

 They are amongst the youngest stars in the galaxy.
-If you travelled back into the past to the time of the Dinosaurs and Prehistortic Animals, you wouldn't see them because they weren't created back then.
+If you travelled back into the past to the time of the dinosaurs and Prehistoric Animals, you wouldn't see them because they weren't created back then.

 |Year of Discovery||1000 Years B.C.|

 There's no register feature and no need to give an email address if you don't need to.
 All messages will be reviewed before being displayed.
 Comments may be merged or altered slightly such as if an email address is given in the main body of the comment.